analogdevicesinc/ai8x-training/README.md

 This script will place checkpoint files into the log directory.
 Training makes use of the Distiller framework, but the `train.py` software has been modified slightly to improve it and add some AI84 specifics.

+Training progress can be observed by starting TensorBoard and pointing a web browser to its local server.

+    (ai8x-training) $ tensorboard --logdir='./logs'
+    TensorBoard 1.14.0 at http://127.0.0.1:6006/ (Press CTRL+C to quit)

 ### Quantization